Cathedral of St. Theodore Ushakov: Architecture

 The iconostasis of the cathedral is made of precious wood and covered with gold.
-It is divided into three: a central one is dedicated in honor of Saint Feodor Ushakov, the right limit in honor of Saint Seraphim Sarovsky, and the left limit in honor of the martyrs and confessors of Mordovia.
+It is divided into three: a central one is dedicated in honor of Saint Feodor Ushakov, the right limit in honor of Saint Seraphim of Sarov, and the left limit in honor of the martyrs and confessors of Mordovia.
 From the three entrances to the Cathedral there are balconies.
 The magnificent reliquaries around the columns are made by countrymen from the Zubovo-Polyansky district.
-All icons for the iconostasis and kiot were painted by artist and iconographer I.G.Shemyakin.
+All icons for the iconostasis and kiot were painted by artist and iconographer I. G. Shemyakin.

 The basement of the church includes a baptismal area of the Transfiguration with the baptistery, an auditorium, classrooms for Sunday school, refectory, prosfornaya, offices of the Rector and sacristan, a room for the priests, the sacristy, library, technical and other facilities.

 The ground floor has a gallery of photos on the history of the construction of the cathedral from the foundation stone to his consecration, the arrival at Mordovia Kirill I of Moscow in 2011, and pilgrimage trips to Masters Varsonofy greatest shrines of Christianity.